Kyniska/core/README.md

 # Some defining differences:

-- Unity elevates proposals
+- Unity elevates proposals (No leader or law accepted without unanimous consent of the people (mostly true))
-- Democracy is materiarchal
 - The people retain accountability
 - Eldest women select candidates for leadership and have ability to remove
 - Good leaders hold position for life
-- No leader or law accepted without unanimous consent of the people (mostly true)
+- Democracy is materiarchal

 # Validity